kubevela/samples/6.Knative_with_Cloud_Resource_App/README.md

 webapp   webapp-c8s4n    webapp-c8s4n   True
 ```

-Edit `appconfig-1.yaml`, add Knative Route as shown in `appconfig-2.yaml` and submit it.
+Edit `appconfig-1.yaml`, add Knative Route with the latest revision of Configuration as shown in `appconfig-2.yaml` and submit it.

 ```shell
 apiVersion: core.oam.dev/v1alpha2